sugarkube/sugarkube/README.md

 Sugarkube is great for new projects, but even legacy applications can be migrated into Kapps.
 You can migrate a bit at a time to see how it helps you.

+## FAQ
+### How does this compare to Helm?
+Helm installs individual applications (e.g. Wordpress) but doesn't let you install a suite of related applications (e.g. a monitoring stack with Prometheus, Grafana, Elastic Search and various beats like filebeat, metricbeat, etc.).
+You could create a 'superchart' that defines all these as dependencies, but then you have no control over just installing a subset of your charts.

+Sugarkube gives you a simple way to specify, for example, that ChartA at version a.b.c should be installed alongside ChartB at version x.y.z.

+Helm charts also don't create any required infrastructure.
+An application like Chart Museum should probably be backed by S3 in production (if you're on AWS), but Helm leaves it up to you to work out how to create that S3 bucket.
+This gets more complicated if you have further dependencies like needing to first create KMS keys for S3 bucket encryption.

+Because Sugarkube was written with provisioning from bare metal in mind you can configure it to install kapps that create shared infrastructure resources like load balancers, CloudFront distributions and KMS keys.
+These can then be used by e.g. Chart Museum, which could use the KMS key to create it's own S3 bucket using Terraform/awscli.

+### How does this compare to Terraform?
+Terraform is great for creating infrastructure, but using it to install Helm charts should be an anti-pattern:

+  * Local development becomes a pain because you need to continually change the CLI args to make it reinstall a chart since it has no other way of knowing whether a chart has changed and needs reinstalling.
+  * You lose the ability to run `helm lint` because templating needs to be done through Terraform.
+  * You often end up with lots of related repositories that are a pain to version together if you want to split out your values from your terraform code/modules.

+Sugarkube's sample kapps use Terraform for what it's good for - managing infrastructure, e.g. creating buckets, Route53 entries, load balancers, etc.

+This means that it becomes possible to easily version your Terraform configs alongside the chart that needs them.
+E.g. if your Wordpress chart changes from being backed by Postgres on an EC2 to using RDS, the point at which that change happens is tightly bound to actually creating the RDS instance.
+Since Sugarkube kapps create the infrastructure they need, and manifests allow multiple kapps to be versioned alongside each other, you could either update your Wordpress kapp to create an RDS instance just for its own use, or create it in a shared kapp for multiple Wordpress instances to use.

+Another benefit is that since Sugarkube delegates to `make`, Makefiles can be written that don't create any infrastructure at all when running on local minikube clusters, or that create smaller instances of, e.g. RDS databases while developing.

+### What if I don't use Kubernetes?
+Sugarkube is really several things:

+  * A set of conventions for creating applications with standard `make` targets ("kapps").
+  * A system for checking out related versions of related kapps from manifest files.
+  * A process for checking which kapps need installing/deleting based on the input manifest(s) and what's running on the target cluster, and running `make all` or `make destroy` on each one.
+It generates a few files first and passes some extra parameters so the kapp has all the info it needs to install/destroy itself the right way.

+There's no hard dependency on Kubernetes.
+If you can install something with `make`, you should be able to convert it to a kapp to be installed by Sugarkube.

+Sugarkube does treat Helm & Terraform code as first-class citizens so that, e.g. environment-specific `values-<env>.yaml` files can be passed as parameters, but these are extra benefits, not requirements to use Helm or Terraform.

+As a convenience it can also launch clusters parameterised hierarchically.
+I.e. values for launching clusters can be defined and overridden at various levels to allow all dev clusters to have similar defaults different from your staging and prod clusters, but for everything to be overrideable.

 ## More info
 See https://sugarkube.io for more info and documentation.